Sydney Olympic FC: 2010s

-The new decade would start off in a miserable way.
-Season 2010 saw Sydney Olympic equal their worst ever league finish, ending the season in 2nd last spot.
+The new decade would start miserably.
+Season 2010 saw Sydney Olympic equal their worst-ever league finish, ending the season in 2nd last spot.

-In 2011, Sydney Olympic with a new coaching staff and many new players finished in 1st place, four points clear of Sydney rivals Sydney United FC to claim the Minor Premiership.
-In the Finals Series Olympic beat Sydney United 2–0 in the Semi-Final and beat them again by the same score-line in the Grand Final, in front of 10,000+ fans at Belmore Sports Ground and went on to become NSW Champions again.
+In 2011, Sydney Olympic, with a new coaching staff and many new players, finished in 1st place, four points clear of Sydney rivals Sydney United FC to claim the Minor Premiership.
+In the Finals Series, Olympic beat Sydney United 2–0 in the Semi-Final and beat them again by the same scoreline in the Grand Final, in front of 10,000+ fans at Belmore Sports Ground, and went on to become NSW Champions again.

-2012 saw Sydney Olympic finish 2nd in the NSW Premier League, but were bundled out of the Finals Series in straight sets and in 2013 Sydney Olympic finished a disappointing 7th.
+2012 saw Sydney Olympic finish 2nd in the NSW Premier League, but were bundled out of the Finals Series in straight sets, and in 2013 Sydney Olympic finished a disappointing 7th.

 In 2014, former Greek international centre-back Sotirios Kyrgiakos signed for the club.
-Kyrgiakos stated in the press conference; "It's a beautiful thing for me to come to Sydney & play football in Australia.
+Kyrgiakos stated in the press conference:

+"It's a beautiful thing for me to come to Sydney & play football in Australia.
 I wanted to have this experience and this opportunity was available for a handful of games, which was the proposal from the club.
-I will be thrilled to get to know Australian football and experience it and it's very significant that I'm coming to a very historic club with great Greek support".
+I will be thrilled to get to know Australian football and experience it and it's very significant that I'm coming to a very historic club with great Greek support."

 Sydney Olympic finished the regular season in 4th, before embarking on an amazing Finals run.
-Winning 3 sudden death matches in succession to make it to the NSW Grand Final, only to lose 2–1 to Blacktown City after extra-time.
-In 2014 Sydney Olympic also made it to the FFA Cup Round of 16 only to be defeated 2–1 by Bentleigh Greens after a compressed end of year schedule eventually took its toll on the team.
+Winning 3 sudden-death matches in succession to make it to the NSW Grand Final, only to lose 2–1 to Blacktown City after extra time.
+In 2014, Sydney Olympic also made it to the FFA Cup Round of 16, only to be defeated 2–1 by Bentleigh Greens after a compressed end-of-year schedule eventually took its toll on the team.